 \subsection{Parallel/Distributed Evolution Strategies}

 Recent advances in parallel/distributed computing, particularly cloud computing \cite{armbrust2010view,chasins2022sky,10.1145/3552309}, provide new advantages and challenges for evolutionary algorithms (EAs) \cite{eiben2015evolutionary,Schoenauer2015}.
-Although it comes as no surprise that parallelism is not a panacea for all cases \cite{fisher1988your,Wolpert2021,doi:10.1126/science.271.5245.56} distributed evolutionary strategies (DES) are playing an increasingly important role in large-scale BBO in the post-Moore era \cite{doi:10.1126/science.aam9744,dean2018new}.
-Refer to e.g., the recently proposed \textit{hardware lottery} \cite{10.1145/3467017} for interesting discussions.
-Note that here we focus on model-level or application-level parallelism\footnote{Although some researchers viewed some distributed EAs as a new class of meta-heuristics, in this paper we adopt a conservative perspective, that is, distributed EAs are seen as a performance enhancement under distributed computing.} (rather than instruction-level parallelism \cite{10.1145/3282307}).
+Although it comes as no surprise that parallelism is not a panacea for all cases \cite{fisher1988your,Wolpert2021,doi:10.1126/science.271.5245.56}, DES are playing an increasingly important role in large-scale BBO in the post-Moore era \cite{doi:10.1126/science.aam9744,dean2018new}.
+Refer to e.g., the recently proposed \textit{hardware lottery} \cite{10.1145/3467017} for insightful discussions.
+Note that here we focus on only model-level or application-level parallelism\footnote{Although some researchers viewed some distributed EAs as a new class of meta-heuristics, here we adopt a conservative perspective, that is, distributed EAs are seen as a performance enhancement under distributed computing.} (rather than instruction-level parallelism \cite{10.1145/3282307}).